mthvedt/clearley/README.md

 (defmatch sum [sum \+ times] (+ sum times))
 ```

-You can also substitute names in defmatch, by supplying a name-rule pair:
+You can use `(symbol, rule)` pairs to supply alternate bindings.
 ```clojure
 (defmatch sum [(foo sum) \+ (bar times)] (+ foo bar))
 ```

-In defmatch, symbols will be resolved if they can, and in the current namespace if htey can't.
-This lets you use symbols as forward-references so you can make recursive grammars.
-The parser/grammar builder will figure out the symbols at build time.
-The auto-qualification means you can have rules that point to rules from a different namespace.
+Defmatch allows you to refer to rules that are not yet defined.
+The parser/grammar builder will look up the symbols at build time.
+Defmatch will also eagerly look up symbols if it can, so you can pull in rules from different namespaces.
 (This also means that you can extend rules by substituting rules into grammar maps--see below.)

 The match macro is like defmatch, but doesn't def anything:
 ```clojure
 (def sum (match [sum \+ term] (+ sum term)))
 ```

-For more complicated rules, the bind and defbind macros work like Clojure's let macro:
+For more complicated rules, the bind and defbind macros can define rules with syntax like Clojure's `let`:
 ```clojure
 (defbind sum [num1 sum
               op (or-rule [\+ \-])